 - Rationale for high-prevalence areas: Highest available PPE (such as N95/N99 respirators or PAPRs) would be used universally, as available.
 Additionally, testing is often limited due to a high demand for a potential surge of cases.

 AGA created an online tool to help endoscopy centers make decisions about their pre-endoscopy testing strategy.
 This tool combines local prevalence with diagnostic test performance data to calculate the proportion of true versus false positives and negatives to help endoscopy centers understand the downstream consequences of implementing a pre-procedure testing strategy.
-Join the webinar on Thursday for an overview.
-AGA will be sharing the link following the webinar.
+View instructions for using the online tool.

 For all four evidence-based recommendations and a detailed discussion, review the full publication in Gastroenterology.